 Employee Privacy

-Enable optional privacy-enhancing features to improve transparency and minimize data collection
+Optional privacy-enhancing features improve transparency and minimize data collection

 Stealth Mode Option